• Richard Baines MCIEEM

 Qualifications

-• ND in Land Use and Recreation
+• National Diploma in Land Use and Recreation

-In the past 15 years he has conducted avian surveys on over 150 sites throughout the UK, including over 20 wind farm surveys from the north of England to Caithness and the Western Isles.
+In the past 20 years he has conducted avian surveys on over 150 sites throughout the UK, including over 20 wind farm surveys from the north of England to Caithness and the Western Isles.
 These have involved vantage point, upland breeding bird and species-specific raptor and diver surveys.
 Richard has also managed 30 environmental survey baseline projects and held Schedule 1 licences (Scottish Natural Heritage and Natural England) for a range of species including Black-throated Diver, Golden Eagle, Peregrine, Hen Harrier, Merlin, Barn Owl and Little Ringed Plover.

-Richard’s wide-ranging experience of working with farmers, landowners and community councils has enabled him to utilise his people skills and experience in negotiation and management, and bring his liaison skills to his consultancy work.
-Since 2010, Wold Ecology has conducted a unique contract for the Environment Agency and Natural England aimed at monitoring seabird bycatch and liaising directly with the fishermen in Filey Bay.
-This highly sensitive project requires the use of complex diplomatic skills and discretionary working relationships.
+In 2010, Wold Ecology carried out a unique contract for the Environment Agency and Natural England aimed at monitoring seabird bycatch and liaising directly with the fishermen in Filey Bay.
+This highly sensitive project required the use of complex diplomatic skills and discretionary working relationships.

 Through his previous employment Richard has gained enormous experience in project management, environmental assessment and setting up Countryside Stewardship partnerships through government grant applications.
 Since HLS/ELS started, he has completed 115 schemes in six counties.
 Richard has been instrumental in raising in excess of £300,000 for environmental projects in East Yorkshire since 2006.